Death does not end us

 "Yes."
 I reply, "It’s like that."

-I knew that she’d been sick to her stomach, ached in her back and had congestion in her chest that made it hard to breathe.
+I knew that she’d been sick to her stomach, back ache and congestion in her chest that made it hard to breathe.
 I knew too that it was her heart that had failed her despite suspicions of a killer flu.
 In the moment of her death, she panicked because death had taken her by surprise.
 Confused and afraid her consciousness had brought her to me and I hadn't known it was her in the windows reflection.

 I wrote the letters for her listening carefully to her words, taking dictation, but my stomach had the quivers because it was such an important task and I dreaded making a mistake.
 Kate was and is an extraordinary mother.
 Though it appears that death ends us it doesn't, rather it begins us in a new discovery of so much more.
 Though we no longer have bodies that keep us grounded in the experience we call life, our soul life continues.